Learning from Competitors

 Tips

-• Ignore Outliers: Sometimes Amazon or Wikipedia ranks #1 just because they are huge sites.
-Focus on competitors that are similar to you (blogs, niche sites).
+• Ignore Outliers — Sometimes Amazon or Wikipedia ranks #1 due to domain authority alone.
+Focus on competitors similar to you (blogs, niche sites, businesses your size)

 What's Next?